2020 Recertification by CERPs Application Opens March 1, 2020.

-To gain admission to the exam, candidates must present TWO (2) forms of identification.
+To gain admission to the examination, candidates must present TWO (2) forms of identification.

 The names on the IDs must match and must be the same name as the one on file with IBLCE.
-Candidates who need to update or make changes to their name MUST contact IBLCE with these changes and such updates/changes can be made up to 72 hours prior to the scheduled examination appointment; however, the IDs must be valid, unexpired and match at the time of examination check-in.
+Candidates who need to update or make changes to their name MUST contact IBLCE with these changes and such updates/changes can be made up to 5 days prior to the scheduled examination appointment; however, the IDs must be valid, unexpired, and match at the time of examination check-in.

-When you arrive at the CBT centre, you will need to register with the test administrator, your identification will be inspected and your picture will be taken.
-In addition, you will be required to store your personal items (e.g. jewelry, watches, bags) in a locked locker or cabinet designated by the test administrator.
-Also, please note that you may be asked to demonstrate that your pockets are empty.
-Candidates who are wearing a cast due to a fractured limb may be subject to inspection as are candidates with tattoos.
-In some cases, candidates may be asked to remove jewelry or other adornments.
+When you arrive at the CBT centre, you will need to register with the test administrator, your identification will be inspected, and you will be asked to sign in.
+In addition, you will be required to store your personal items (e.g. jewelry, watches, bags) in a locker for which you will be provided a key.
+You may want to consider leaving valuable or other treasured items at home if you are not comfortable leaving them in a locker.
+Much like the airport, you will be required to undergo wanding with a hand-held device or to walk through a metal detector.
+This is an important security step to protect the integrity of the examination content and the certification.
+Wanding allows for the detection of concealed, prohibited items that candidates may have on their person.
+This scanning must be performed for all candidates unless the candidate has an implanted medical device such as an insulin pump or pacemaker that is documented by a medical card.
+You will be asked to demonstrate that your pockets are empty.
+Candidates who are wearing a cast due to a fractured limb may be subject to inspection, as are candidates with tattoos.
 Please understand that these measures are part of standard test centre security procedures.

 Please note: candidates will be asked to agree to Test Centre Regulations upon arrival to the test centre.
 If a candidate does not comply with these regulations, then they may be dismissed from the examination with forfeiture of the examination fees paid, including invalidation of the test score and/or pursuit of civil or criminal charges.

-Candidates who arrive more than 15 minutes late for their appointment will be refused admission and examination fees will be forfeited (for 2020 examinations and beyond, this applies for candidates arriving more than 30 minutes late).
-Likewise, candidates who fail to register at the examination site on the day of the examination will forfeit all rights to any refund of examination fees.
+Candidates who arrive more than 30 minutes late for their appointment will be refused admission and examination fees will be forfeited.
+Likewise, candidates who fail to appear at the examination site on the day of the examination will forfeit all rights to any refund of examination fees.
 Failure to make an appointment by the posted deadlines will result in the forfeiture of the examination fees paid.

-Please contact IBLCE as soon as possible with details about the nature of your emergency.
+Please contact the IBLCE regional location that serves you as soon as possible with details about the nature of your emergency.

-You may bring bottled water and/or a small snack to the CBT centre but you will be required to keep the water and snack in your assigned locker, along with your purse, backpack, mobile phone and other personal belongings.
+You may bring bottled water and/or a small snack to the CBT centre, but you will be required to keep the water and snack in your assigned locker, along with your purse, backpack, mobile phone, and other personal belongings.
 Please ask the test centre supervisor about where you are permitted to eat and drink.
-Liquids can damage keyboards and other computer equipment.
-Therefore, you may not have water at your examination seat.
+Liquids can damage keyboards and other computer equipment so you may not have any liquids at your examination station.

-The examination is composed of multiple choice questions.
+The examination is composed of multiple-choice questions with a stem and four response choices.
+You must select the best response of the choices provided.
 The examination is given in two parts, and once you have completed Part One, you may not go back to that part.
-Most questions in Part Two are associated with an image.
+Most questions in Part Two are associated with an image

-The standard IBCLC examination is of four hours duration.
+The standard IBCLC examination is of four hours’ duration.
 Additional testing time may be provided for those with documented reasonable accommodations.
-In the very limited instances where paper and pencil examinations are required due to CBT test centre geographic inaccessibility, additional test time is allocated for paper and pencil administrations given the nature of that format.
-30 extra minutes of time are allocated for test takers for whom the examination is not offered in their primary language.
+Thirty (30) extra minutes of time are allocated for test takers for whom the examination is not offered in their primary language.

 Yes.
-You will be permitted to review questions in each exam session.
-The exam is administered in two parts and you will be able to review questions in each part of the exam, i. e., once you have submitted Part 1, those questions can no longer be reviewed nor answers revised.
+You will be permitted to review questions in each examination session.
+The examination is administered in two parts and you will be able to review questions in each part of the examination, i. e., once you have submitted Part 1, those questions can no longer be reviewed nor answers revised.

 The one-sided score report is a summary of your individual performance in each of the scientific disciplines (objectives) that were tested.
-In the column “Points” there are 2 sets of numbers (note that all numbers are reported with two decimal places).
-The first number is the number of points (items) you answered correctly and the second number is the total number of points (items) in that category.
+In the column “Your Score” the number is the number of points (items) you answered correctly.
+In the “Max Score” column, the number is the total number of points (items) in that category.
 This analysis will help you to identify your particular areas of strength and weakness and to plan for your continuing education.

 The content area scores by discipline on the score report are not used to determine pass-fail decision outcomes.
 They are only provided to offer a general indication regarding candidate performance in each content area.
 The examination is designed to provide a consistent and precise determination of a candidate’s overall performance and is not designed to provide complete information regarding a candidate’s performance in each content area.
 Candidates should remember that areas with a larger number of items (questions) will affect the overall score more than areas with a fewer number of items.
 The precision and consistency of scores diminishes with fewer items, and therefore, sub-scores should be interpreted with caution, especially those that correspond to content areas with very few items.